-Hank had awakened at his usual six A.M.
-Dagney had already gotten up so she could fix bacon, eggs, corned beef hash, fried potatoes along with a generous helping of biscuits and gravy, all washed down with three glasses of buttermilk.
+Hank had awakened at his usual six a.m. time.
+Dagney had already gotten up so she could fix bacon, eggs, corned beef hash and fried potatoes along with a generous helping of biscuits and gravy, all washed down with three glasses of buttermilk.
 Yum.
 It was the way Hank liked to start the day — after taking his morning constitutional, that is.

 Hank and Dagney escaped to Gault’s Gulch the previous year when they felt the world and all its parasitic untermenchen were about to come-a-cropper.
-Hank and Dagney had turned up their noses as these “little people” as Hank liked to call anyone who wasn’t a . . . well, swell.
-Self-made people, were Dagney and Hank.
+Hank and Dagney had turned up their noses at these “little people” as Hank liked to call anyone who wasn’t a . . . well, swell.
+Self-made people were Dagney and Hank.
 Hank having invented green steel, made bazillions and took Dagney as his loyal punch.
-The people who actually made the green steel in Hank’s filthy sweat shops (they deserved no better.
-In fact, Hank felt they deserved even less so he and Dagney could have even more) were simply expendable ciphers and meat machines who looked with covetous and envious eyes on Hank, Dagney, Judge Snaggert, the Latin Lothario and, of course, John Gault.
+The people who actually made the green steel in Hank’s filthy sweat shops (they deserved no better, in fact, Hank felt they deserved even less so he and Dagney could have even more) were simply expendable ciphers and meat machines who looked with covetous and envious eyes on Hank, Dagney, Judge Snaggert, the Latin Lothario and, of course, John Gault.

 “The fuck it doesn’t!” roared Hank.
-“You’r just trying to get at my hard-earned money and suck me dry.
+“You’re just trying to get at my hard-earned money and suck me dry.
 Well I’ll teach you to expect altruism from your betters.
-As of this moment, you pay is reduced to $7.25 and hour.
+As of this moment, your pay is reduced to $7.25 an hour.
 Now get your ass out of my office.
 I have to count my money”.